umbraco/UmbracoDocs/Extending/Content-Apps/index-v8.md

 ### Creating the View and the Controller

-Then add 2 files to the /app_plugins/CakeContentApp/ folder:
+Add 2 additional files to the `/App_Plugins/CakeContentApp/` folder:
 - `cakecontentapp.html`
 - `cakecontentapp.controller.js`

-These will be our main files for the app, with the .html file handling the view and the .js file handling the functionality.
+These 2 files will be our main files for the app, with the .html file handling the view and the .js file handling the functionality.

 In the .js file we declare our AngularJS controller and inject umbraco's editorState and userService: